-If that's out of your budget, just park your car at the visitors centre and take a walk to the Athabasca glacier viewpoint.
+If that’s out of your budget, just park your car at the visitor’s center and take a walk to the Athabasca Glacier viewpoint.

-This is one of my favourite spots on the Icefields Parkway.
-Not only because of the famous waterfall, but there’s also an awesome canyon, just on the other side of the road, that is very photogenic given the right light.
+This is one of my favorite spots on the Icefields Parkway.
+Not only because of the famous waterfall but there’s also an awesome canyon, just on the other side of the road, that is very photogenic given the right light.

 Accommodation guide to the Icefields Parkway

-If you can make it a day or two without a shower, or if you camper is equipped with one, than it shouldn't be an issue.
+If you can make it a day or two without a shower, or if your camper is equipped with one then it shouldn’t be an issue.
 Campgrounds cost between 15-22 CAD/site/night.
-Payment system is usually an honesty box, so bring cash with you!
+The payment system is usually an honesty box, so bring cash with you!

 |Mosquito Creek||Campground||June – September||26 km||206 km|